-- 1.17 The Commission recommends the development and implementation of a framework for the reporting of comprehensive and authoritative power system information.
+- 1.18 The Commission recommends the development and implementation of a framework for the reporting of comprehensive and authoritative power system information.
 This information would support system reliability performance that is consistent with the reliability and price expectations of the regulatory bargain.
-Information that should be reported includes: - system planning information, including demand forecasts, the adequacy of system capacity relative to forecast demand, adequacy of fuel supplies and other major security risks, and knowledge of planning and investment commitments; - health of the system information, including on system performance trends, regulatory and technical compliance and the findings of investigations into power system incidents; and - the reliability outcomes experienced by customers.
+Information that should be reported includes: - system planning information, including demand forecasts, the adequacy of system capacity relative to forecast demand, adequacy of fuel supplies and other major security risks, and knowledge of planning and investment commitments; - health of the system information, including system performance trends, regulatory and technical compliance and the findings of investigations into power system incidents; and - reliability outcomes experienced by customers. - 1.19 The Commission recommends that the system reporting framework involve, where applicable, a similar suite of instruments or reports to those in the NEM.
+The scope and content of these instruments could be informed by the National Electricity Rules.